MY ‘HIGH 54’ TOP Super Nintendo (SNES) Games THAT ARE STILL FUN PLAYING NOW (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 .

-And it should also be noted that this Super Nintendo list takes into consideration what has already been added to my Sega Genesis list (which is why you won’t find many SNES sports titles listed here + there are some games included in my Sega list that are also available on the SNES, but I have not included them on my SNES list in order to make room for more/other games, and vice versa with my Sega list).
+It should also be noted that this Super Nintendo list takes into consideration what has already been added to my Sega Genesis list (which is why you won’t find many SNES sports titles listed here + there are some games included in my Sega list that are also available on the SNES, but I have not included them on my SNES list in order to make room for more/other games, and vice versa with my Sega list).

 .